 - Then there's "201", where Scott returns and not only seeks vengeance but reveals that that wasn't just his father he ate...

 - Toyed with in TaleSpin.
 After Baloo's pilot's license expires and he struggles in the courses needed to get it renewed, his friends remind him of all the examples of his Improbable Piloting Skills (such as safely landing inside a volcano) to cheer him up and encourage him.
 And then Wildcat mentions the embarrassing results of his pelican dive...
 Later, when Baloo attempts to use those same arguments on his instructor to butter him up, the instructor comments he never heard of any of the favorable examples but was quite familiar with the pelican dive.
 Ultimately, Baloo gets his license back when he realizes what he did wrong with the maneuver before and successfully uses it to escape an attack by Air Pirates.

 - My Little Pony: Friendship Is Magic: Rainbow Dash's Sonic Rainboom is one of the few if not only accomplishments that gets brought up more than once.
 And when said character is the member of a group that has SAVED THE WORLD(twice), as well as done other heroic things, like facing a dragon, fighting changelings, saving an entire empire, this is somewhat ridiculous.

 - Exaggerated in Transformers Prime, where Starscream is constantly boasting about how he killed Cliffjumper in the Five-Episode Pilot.
-The other Decepticons get sick of it and tell him to stop patting himself on the back.
+By season 3, even the other Decepticons are telling him to quit patting himself on the back.
 He's finally put in his place by a human sidekick, who points out that she has the same on-screen body count.